 It is important to understand the best materials to pack your product in.
 Plastic is lightweight and durable, but currently very unpopular due to environmental reasons.
 Glass is more sustainable, however many wholesale buyers will not consider it due to its weight and chance of breaking in transit.
 So, you need packaging appropriate to the product, sturdy and protective, minimal environmental impact, easily recycled and preferably not too heavy.
 It’s a lot to ask.
 And options are changing all the time, so get up to date advice before you make a decision.

-Communicating with your target consumer is essential if you are to sell your product.
+Communicating with your target consumer is essential if you are to sell your signature dish as a product.
 However, different platforms need different approaches.
 What worked at the farmers’ market will not work in-store.
 And often what works in-store won’t also work online.
 So, you need to create messaging that suits the audience and the platform.

 You need to make your target consumer understand what you are about and why you are preferable to the competition.
 Today, consumers don’t just switch for price; they want to understand the benefits of your brand and they want that information and understanding FAST.
 Think about why your consumers would pick up your brand and then try to communicate that on the packaging.
 Your brand name will NOT sell your start-up product, so don’t cover your packaging in a fancy logo and colourful designs.
 Instead, aim to educate your target consumer so they will understand what they will (and won’t) get from the product.